I am looking for people to come and help our family grower vineyard for the 2020 Champagne grape harvest.

 By law, all grapes have to be cut by hand and this year's max yield is 10,200kg so there are plenty of (paid) work to be done.

-The harvest lasts for around 7 or 8 days, all grapes have to be manually picked so it is quite tiring as Champagne vines are low.
+2021 weather has not been glorious so this year, the harvest is likely to be shorter than usual and last for around 5 days only, all grapes have to be manually picked so it is quite tiring as Champagne vines are low.

 The address is: